 “How about I just take you out in the fields and—”

 The man fixed two shots on a makeshift ticket-booth next to some poker chips.
 “To our new friend then,” he cheered warily.
 There was something fishy going on, but Greek Scotch was in front of me, and I was drunk.
 So I did both shots, ‘With Gasoline’ filling the stinking air.

 “No names, and no one touches the bags,” the old man said seriously.

 “Let’s see what shakes!”
 You jiggled and crossed the bead curtain to the back room.

-I followed you.
 In the center there were three people naked on all fours with burlaps over their heads, facing each other like livestock eating from the same trough.
 People around them seemed to move forward or backward in slow motion, or not move at all, depending on the speed of the strobe, one second they were fucking the human animals and the next they were not, like everything was and wasn’t happening at once.
 Then you took out of your bag the bunch of Bic pens tied together with a rubber band and, in slow motion, rammed them in a single push a quarter of the way into one of the holes.
 “Fu— it!”
-I saw your lips ordering me.
+Your lips ordered me.
 I caught myself undoing my fly, but fear and confusion kept me soft.
 With your pens halfway in, your reached over for a quick hand-job.
 Once hard and inside one of the bagged men, I started fucking.
 Bowie and the moaning and crying made me go harder and faster.
 I was steady now, going at it.
-I was part of the club; the lights, God was taking photos of us.
+I was part of the club; the lights, the screams, God was taking photos of us.
 Then the speed of the flashes slowed down again and I felt the beast I was pounding with a shivering sense of familiarity.
 I reached forward and pulled the bag off my father’s head.